D1.1 Scenario description for dynamic-phasor driven voltage conrol for VPPs

 It provides the preliminary analysis of potential project results from the perspectives of regulation and standardization, related both to the existing regulatory framework, to trends and as a response to technology challenges.
 Starting from a series of initial proposals to update and complete the regulatory framework from the perspective of the technical requirements generated by edgeFLEX solutions, this deliverable describes the project work plan for regulatory and standards work and the steps taken in the consultation process with the relevant stakeholders.

-D6.4 Engaging with policy makers, with organizations and experts in regulation and standardization (March 23)
+D6.4 Engaging with policy makers, with organisations and experts in regulation and standardisation, V2

 D6.5 A new financing model for RES, to simplify investments in RES beyond subsidy schemes